frankrousseau/express-tracer/README.md

 Add a tracer to the application object.
 This tracer will be activated each time the `trace` method of a response is called.

-A tracer is a function which takes an options object as argument.
-It has the following field:
+A tracer is a function which takes an options object as argument containing the following fields:

 * `res`: Response that fired the tracing.
 * `req`: Request related to the response that fired the tracing.